thomas-t-huynh/CommerceJS_How_to_handle_cart_VueJS/README.md

 * App file fetches the products list and then fetches the user’s cart.
 * The results are stored in their respective states in the data method.
 * Products state is passed as props into the ProductsPage, and the ProductPage maps out each product with the Product component.
-* Product component reveals the Product image, name, and price.
+* ProductCard component reveals the Product image, name, and price.
 Your product list will look similar to this.

 ![Img1](public/img1.png)